Skip to content

 Key Features to Evaluate in a PE CRM

-• Meeting and call logging with AI summaries, automatically creating searchable records
+• Meeting and call logging with AI summaries, automatically creating searchable records instead of relying on someone's memory

 • Email and calendar integration (a CRM requiring manual entry will not get used)